sudraj23/TravelingSalesmanProblemGA/README.md

 # Traveling Salesman Problem Using GA
-Class project for the course 3510: Design and Analysis of Algorithms.
+Class project for the course CS 3510: Design and Analysis of Algorithms which was offered in Spring of 2019.
+Professor Constantine Dovloris was the instructor of this course.

 Using Genetic Algorithms to solve the TSP.

 Algorithm:

 Distance precomputed and stored in a matrice. where d[i][j] means distance between city i and j.
 This saves lot of time as calculating distance every time can really slow down this algorithm.